Barbiturate Abuse Overview

 Barbiturate Abuse Causes

-Although the medical use of barbiturates has declined since the 1970s, and street abuse was also in decline, high school surveys suggest abuse has been rising over last 10 years.
+Although the medical use of barbiturates has declined since the 1970s, high school surveys suggest abuse has been rising over last 10 years.
 A common reason to abuse barbiturates is to counteract the symptoms of other drugs; the barbiturates ("downers") counteract the excitement and alertness obtained from stimulant drugs like cocaine and methamphetamines.